Top 7 Methods to Create and Manage Your Talent Pool

 Use Innovative Software

 You’ll need software to track your talent pool but that’s not the only way technology can help.
 Using applicant tracking software gets you tons of information on anyone who applies for your positions.
-Everything from the email address to the name, resume information and state will be stored in a database that you can use to build relationships with those who have the skills your company needs.
+Everything from the verified email address to the name, resume information and state will be stored in a database that you can use to build relationships with those who have the skills your company needs.

 Create the Talent Pool